 If you would like to contact any of our current appointees, please call 703-814-7100 or email firstname.lastname@example.org.

-Frank was appointed to the Airports Advisory Committee in 2016.
+Frank was reappointed to the Airports Advisory Committee in 2019.
 His term is for three years.
+Frank has served on this committee since 2016.

 Mark was reappointed to the Airports Advisory Committee in 2018.
 His term is for three years.
 Mark works in the Sully District as a business development leader for DXC Technology.
 He is a past member of the Architectural Review Board and long-time mentor serving Centreville youth through FACETS Family Enrichment Services program.
 Mark grew up in Fairfax County.
 He graduated from James Madison University with a degree in Economics.
 He lives in Chantilly with his wife and daughter.
 Mark has served on this committee since 1998.

-Mark was appointed to the Athletic Council in 2017.
+Mark was reappointed to the Athletic Council in 2019.
 His term is for two years.
 He had previously served on the council from 2003-2007.
 Mark holds the position of Executive Director with the Chantilly Youth Association, Inc. (CYA).
 He has a Bachelor's degree in Government and Politics from George Mason University.

 Gita D'Souza Kumar

-Nancy was appointed to the Civil Service Commission in 2016.
+Nancy was reappointed to the Civil Service Commission in 2020.
 Her term is for two years.
+Nancy has served on this commission since 2016.

-Cathy was appointed to the Commission of Aging in 2016.
+Cathy was reappointed to the Commission of Aging in 2020.
 Her term is for two years.
+Cathy has served on this commission since 2016.
 She holds a Master's degree in Clinical Leadership End of Life Care from George Washington University.
 She has advocated for patients in Fairfax County Long Term Care Facilities and made patient visits on behalf on the Heartland Hospice Organization.
 Cathy is currently an Associate Faculty Member at Georgetown Medical School, facilitating a module for first and second year Medical Students in Bioethics.

 Kevin was appointed to the Fairfax County Employees' Retirement System Board of Trustees in 2017.
 His term is for four years.
 Kevin is a Sully District resident and has a Bachelor's degree in Business Administration from George Mason University.
 He has previously served on this board from 1999 to 2011, and is a former employee of Fairfax County Public Schools.